Ouranosinc/PAVICS-e2e-workflow-tests-/README.md

 running the notebooks from the [pavics-sdi](https://github.com/Ouranosinc/pavics-sdi/tree/master/docs/source/notebooks) repo, more can be added easily).

-By default, we do not check notebooks cell output to avoid compromising the documentation role of the notebooks.
-If we did, we would not be able to use xarray html dataset output which is more rich for the end-users but it breaks the checks.
-In the case where the cell output is important to assert the correctness of the notebook, we can add `# NBVAL_CHECK_OUTPUT` to the cell.

 By default we regex replace `pavics.ouranos.ca` to the hostname of the server under test to test all components of the server under test.
 However, we do not